Online: February 1 – March 22, 2021

 Videoconferences: Thursdays, 6:30-8:00 PM, February 4, 11, 25, and March 11.

 Designed for those who already have a little or a lot of preaching experience, this course invites you into a learning community, focusing on on specific dynamic in the experience of preaching that rotates each year.
-In 2019, the course focused on preaching the gospel that people don’t want to hear.
-In 2020, the focus is:

 From a participant in the 2020 Preaching Lab: Spirit and Schedule: